 The Treasurer (Catie McNeil) maintains the accounts, deals with all money matters, prepares the annual balance sheet and keeps the Chairman and Executive Committee advised as to the current state of the Guild’s finances.

-The Public Relations Officer promotes the Guild by supplying details and occasional articles to the media, responds to enquiries and contacts made through the website, gathers and coordinates information about workshops and exhibitions etc and organises and manages Guild advertising and promotion etc.
+The Public Relations Officer (Lynette) promotes the Guild by supplying details and occasional articles to the media, responds to enquiries and contacts made through the website, gathers and coordinates information about workshops and exhibitions etc and organises and manages Guild advertising and promotion etc.

 The Web Master (Tom Lundsten) administers the Guild web site and manages our email service and our Pay Pal account.
 He is assisted by website editor and photo archivist David Cowling and the Membership Secretary.

 The Journal Editor (Dorothy Cockrell) receives (and solicits) all contributions for the quarterly journal, edits and prepares each issue and has it printed and posted.
 She selects and edits a précis of the contents to be put on the Guild website.
 The editor keeps master copies of Guild leaflets that go out with the journal and has them printed and distributed as directed by the Chairman or the Executive Committee.